By failing to prepare, you are preparing to fail – Benjamin Franklin

 Cats instinctively hide their waste to protect themselves.
 Putting used litter outside can attract predators and other cats, which may actually scare your cat away or prevent them from coming home.

-Use worn clothing or bedding instead.
+Use worn clothing instead.
 Your scent is powerful and comforting to your cat—it’s the best thing to leave out.

 Unfortunately, a lot of advice online is blindly repeated without experience or critical thinking.
 This one in particular has caused more harm than good.